 When do students need to submit Practice Forms?

-Both forms must be submitted twice per year, at the end of each reporting period (typically aligned with the end of each academic semester).
-While Practice Reports are only submitted at the end of each reporting period, Practice Registration Forms may be submitted throughout the semester based on changes in employment status.
+Both forms must be submitted three times per year, at the end of each reporting period (typically aligned with the end of each academic semester).

 Students report their hours and register employment using the Online Reporting Tool.
 Both the Practice Report and Practice Registration Form must be completed and submitted to the Practice Department by the deadline indicated at the end of each reporting period in order to register for classes for the next semester.